mjavadmt/CS188-Berekley/README.md

 ## P2
 Implementing Adversial methods for solving Pacman.
 Implemented methods were multiagent minimax and expectimax algorithms, as well as designing evaluation functions

+## P3
+Implementing Reinforcement Learning methods such as value function, Q Learning, and Approximate Q learning.